RitoProject/x21s_hash/README.md

   * SUQA for X22i
   * Trevali for X21S
   * kryptoshi for the idea of merging the ideas of X22i with X16S.

+## What is x21s_hash ?

+## What is ritocoin ?

+Ritocoin is a blockchain software development project designed to experiment with alternative and additional concepts with ideas based on those begun by the Ravencoin project.

+Ritocoin launches with the spirit of community, cypherpunk culture and hacker ethics.
+Ritocoin is a fork of the Ravencoin codebase, which is an experimental blockchain and platform optimized for transferring assets, such as tokens, from one holder to another.
+The launch of Ritocoin offers several improvements to Ravencoin.
+First, a change in the proof-of-work mining algorithm, second, a commitment to keeping mining accessible to casual hobbyists, third, a roadmap for masternode functionality to be added, and finally, an emphasis on the community-driven development of user friendly features and add-on utilities.
+The culture of Ritocoin will be of rapid software development and frequent releases of experimental features.

+Ritocoin is intended to be a bazaar of ideas prioritizing security, user control, privacy, censorship resistance, and fair distribution of hashrate to all members of the cryptocurrency community.